LukeHackett/aws-certificated-security-speciality-study-notes/chapter-04/README.md

 CloudTrail also provides the extended functionality of giving awareness on the events, looking for an abnormally high volume of API calls or unusual activity.
 This functionality is called *Insights* and is available via the AWS Management Console.

 Insights are recorded for 90 days, and each event allows for the viewing of the details of the unusual activity, or to view the events as a time series graph.
+If insights are required for longer than 90 days, the data should be exported to an S3 bucket.

 Storing events for longer than 90 days is possible by configuring a *trail.* A *trail* allows you to store CloudTrail events in an Amazon S3 bucket that you own, in the form of *log files*.
+A Trail can be enabled on a per-region basis, or for all regions.

 Each log file is compressed (in gzip format) and contains one or more JSON-formatted records where each record represents an event.
 CloudTrail delivers log files several times an hour (about every 5 minutes).
 Typically the log files for management and data events appear in your S3 bucket within 15 minutes after the activity was executed in the account.
 Insight events typically appear within 30 minutes after detecting the unusual activity.